-In the middle of the nineteenth century a number of attempts were made to send Jews from the United States and England to help revive the Jewish community of Kaifeng.
+In the middle of the nineteenth century, a number of attempts were made to send Jews from the United States and England to help revive the Jewish community of Kaifeng.
 These failed due to political unrest and war in China.
 When the first Westerners were able to visit Kaifeng in 1866, they found that the synagogue had been torn down.

-By 1900 the Jewish community of Kaifeng numbered about 140.
-It had no religious leader, no synagogue, and no religious education.
-In that same year the Jews of Shanghai became interested in the plight of the Kaifeng community and started the Shanghai Society to Rescue the Chinese Jews.
+By 1900, the Jewish community of Kaifeng numbered about 140.
+It had no religious leader, no synagogue and no religious education.
+In that same year, the Jews of Shanghai became interested in the plight of the Kaifeng community and started the Shanghai Society to Rescue the Chinese Jews.
 The Society begged the Jews of Kaifeng not to sell any more of their seforim, and offered to help them rebuild their temple.
-Again nothing came of this effort.

-By 1910 only one stone inscription remained at the synagogue site which was now covered by a stagnant pond.
-Today the Chinese Medicine Hospital stands on the site of the Kaifeng Synagogue.
+Again, nothing came of this effort.
+By 1910, only one stone inscription remained at the synagogue site, which was now covered by a stagnant pond.
+Today, the Chinese Medicine Hospital stands on the the city.
+Sadly, this is what the once vibrant Jewish community of Kaifeng had come to.